-'This week, it's going to get bad': U.S. Surgeon General says people need to take coronavirus seriously
+'This week, it's going to get bad': U.S. Surgeon general says people need to take coronavirus seriously

 "Right now, there are not enough people out there who are taking this seriously," he said.

-Adams said that young people are flocking to the beaches in California and people are still heading to the National Mall in Washington, D.C. to view the cherry blossom trees that bloom each year.
-He warned that young people need to understand that they can contract COVID-19, the disease caused by the coronavirus, and they can be hospitalized and potentially die from it.
+Adams said young people are flocking to the beaches in California and people are still heading to the National Mall in Washington to view the cherry blossom trees that bloom each year.
+He warned that young people need to understand that they can contract COVID-19, the disease caused by the coronavirus, and that they can be hospitalized and potentially die from it.

 Asked about growing pressure for President Donald Trump to use the Defense Production Act to force companies to mass produce critical supplies, Adams suggested that it's not necessary at this point.

-“Here's the thing that people don't understand.
-You don't need to compel someone to do something they are already doing,” he said, adding that they’re already working with companies Honeywell and Hanes which are already producing large quantities of the items needed.
+"Here's the thing that people don't understand.
+You don't need to compel someone to do something they are already doing," he said, adding that the administration is already working with companies like Honeywell and Hanes that are already producing large quantities of needed items.

 "The other important point is that we're not going to ventilator our way out of this problem.
 We're not going to treat our way out of this problem," he said.
 "The way you stop the spread of an infectious disease like this is with mitigation measures and preventing people from getting it in the first place."